High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the Nonlinear Fibre Channel

 The drawback of the 4D constellation is that it requires a 4D demapper, meaning that instead of 2$\times$64 2D distances, 4096 4D distances must be evaluated; a factor of 64 increase in the number of points and a factor of two again for the doubling in the number of the dimensions per constellation point.
 The choice of constellation thus becomes a trade-off between performance and complexity.

+In Fig.~\ref{fig:compareLaunchPower}, the geometrically shaped constellations are compared at the transmission distance of 1440~km.
+Here the launched power is swept and it can be seen that the optimum launch power is close to 0.5~dBm per channel used previously.
+The GS-NL-2D constellation outperforms the GS-2D even when the GMI is lower, suggesting that resulting LLRs result in better LDPC performance, although more research is necessary to reach a conclusion on that.

-The choice between the GS2D and GSNL2D would then depend on the system's operational consideration.
-When a system is expected to be fully loaded, the lesser impact on neighbouring channels of the GSNL2D may be attractive.
-When the system is expected to operate more sparsely, with lower nonlinear interaction between channels, the improved performance through maximising shaping gain with GS2D can prove to be more beneficial.
+The choice between the GS-2D and GS-NL-2D would then depend on the system's operational consideration.
+When a system is expected to be fully loaded, the lesser impact on neighbouring channels of the GS-NL-2D may be attractive.
+When the system is expected to operate more sparsely, with lower nonlinear interaction between channels, the improved performance through maximising shaping gain with GS-2D can prove to be more beneficial.
 Ideally, this change should be applied in an adaptive manner, in response to the change in system conditions such as demand, transmission distances and the number of occupied wavelength channels.

-\section{Computational complexity}
+\section{Computational Complexity}

-For constellation shaping, all constellation points influence each other and the performance of the constellation as a whole is measured by a single scalar, i.e., the \ac{MI} or \ac{GMI}.
+Whilst we optimise the geometry of the constellation, all constellation points influence each other and the performance of the constellation as a whole is measured by a single scalar metric, i.e., the \ac{MI} or \ac{GMI}.
 That means the objective function can be seen as a function that takes in an $M \times 2N$ matrix and outputs a scalar value.
 For some optimisation techniques, it is convenient to re-shape the input as a vector, this way the gradient and Hessian are defined.

 The slowest operation in the calculation is the evaluation of Eq.~\eqref{eq:hfunc} and the summation for \ac{GHQ}.
 Fortunately, calculating the gradient in addition to the function does not require additional evaluations of Eq.~\eqref{eq:hfunc}, just an additional summation for the \ac{GHQ}.
 This makes the evaluation of the function and gradient approximately two times slower than just evaluating the function.
 To investigate the scaling of the computational complexity, we can simply count how many times Eq.~\eqref{eq:hfunc} is evaluated.
 For the \ac{MI}, it is calculated for every $i$ and every $j$ multiplied by the number of points used for the \ac{GHQ}.
 Therefore, if we have $M$ constellation points and $L$ \ac{GHQ} points per dimension, the computational complexity scales with $\mathcal{O}(M^2\times L^{2N})$.
 For \ac{GMI}, the complexity scales with $\mathcal{O}\big(M^2\times L^{2N}+ \log_2(M)\times M\times\frac{M}{2}\times L^{2N}\big)$.
 When increasing the number of dimensions, the number of constellation points must grow exponentially with the number of dimensions if the number of bits per dimension is to remain constant.
 If we define $\hat{m} = \frac{\log_2(M)}{N}$ as the number of bits per 2 dimensions, then the \ac{GMI} scales with $\mathcal{O}\big((2^{\hat{m}2N}+ \hat{m}N\times 2^{\hat{m}4N})\times L^{2N}\big)$.